cocreations/android_tv_dpad_basic/README.md

 -----

-## Want custom Androd TV, or Mobile apps developed ?
+## Want custom Androd TV or Mobile apps developed ?

 CoCreations is a software house that works closely with you to develop unique and beautiful mobile apps and systems.